DiezRichard/3d-javascript-/README.md

 # 3d-javascript-

-this is an interactive 3d object viewer in javascript.
+this is an interactive 3d object file (.obj) viewer in javascript.

 the zip file contains the project working.